syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/FAQ/How-to-detect-when-VisualItemCollection-is-modified-in-MultiSelectionComboBox.md

 # VisualItem in MultiSelectionCombobox in Windows Forms

+This page explains How to Detect when VisualItemCollection is Modified in MultiSelectionComboBox and more details.

+## How to Detect when VisualItemCollection is Modified in MultiSelectionComboBox

 The following code explains you on how to detect the VisualItemCollection modification using VisualItemCollectionChanged event.
 This event is triggered once VisualItem collection is modified in MultiSelectionComboBox.

-## How to Detect when VisualItemCollection is Modified in MultiSelectionComboBox

-This page explains about How to Detect when VisualItemCollection is Modified in MultiSelectionComboBox and more details.

 {% tabs %}
 {% highlight c# %}